xueliu/Raspcontrol/README.md

 __Raspcontrol is not designed for production use, adding www-data to a SUDOERS file is dangerous and is not a permanent solution.__

-If you're accessing Apaches web directory on your Raspberry Pi (using startx) you can navigate to http://localhost/raspcontrol, if you're accessing it from another computer on your Network you will need to navigate to http://your.internal.ip/raspcontrol.
+If you're accessing Apaches web avaliable directory on your Raspberry Pi (using startx) you can navigate to localhost/raspcontrol, if you're accessing it from another computer on your Network you will need to navigate to http://your.internal.ip/raspcontrol.

 ### Setting up your account